slatermccue/PygRisk/ReadMe.md

 have lots of events competing for my attention.
 I'm writing this Readme.md June 10, 2024.
 Let's see how far we get by August 10!

+### Note 3:
+- found an archive of the game at https://www.myabandonware.com/game/risk-3pi
+  - might be able to replicate some of the images and styling

 ### Note 2:
 TODO list:
 - ~~need to add blob images to a list~~